IF YOU BUILD IT, CHANGE WILL COME

 13) Extend Trust: While the previous 12 behaviors help you become a more trusted person, this 13th behavior helps you become a more trusting leader, which is key to generating reciprocity.
 Extend trust conditionally to those who are still earning it.
 Extend trust abundantly to those who have already earned it, and don’t micromanage.

-Now that we’ve covered Covey’s foundational “waves of trust”, we’re focusing the remainder of this article on organizational trust — as we here at Access Performance International believe that creating and maintaining a high level of trust in and throughout the workplace is a pillar of business success.
+Now that we’ve covered Covey’s foundational “waves of trust”, we’re focusing the remainder of this article on organizational trust — as we here with James McPartland believe that creating and maintaining a high level of trust in and throughout the workplace is a pillar of business success.

 The Ripple Effect of Change: From Leaders to Their Teams